tenstorrent/tt-metal/docs/source/get_started/installation.rst

     python -m pip install -e .
     make build

+**Note**: If you're an external evaluation customer, please use the Git URL ``git@github.com:tenstorrent-accel/gp.ai-rel.git``.
+If you're an internal developer, please use ``git@github.com:tenstorrent-accel/gp.ai-rel.git``.

-**Note**: It's possible that you may have a non-standard Python installation, such as using ``pyenv`` or ``conda``.
+**Note 2**: It's possible that you may have a non-standard Python installation, such as using ``pyenv`` or ``conda``.
 Ultimately, the environment provider doesn't matter.
 We chose to go with ``venv`` with this project because it's what we had on hand.
 As long as you can manage a consistent Python environment